Friis-Alstrup/rn_chat_app/README.md

 >🚧🚧 **Note**: This React Native application has been developed on a windows PC.
 Therefore, I have not been able to configure and optimize it for IOS devices.
-Please test it with a **Android Emulator**.
+Please test it with a **Android Emulator** with the Android API 33 (Android 13).

 # Introduction